zoanana990/khienhOS/doc/protected_mode.md

 - Attribute field contains flags that determine item is a file, or a directory.
 If it's read only etc.
-- If the directory item represents a file, then the first cluster points to the start of the file data. if it's representing a directory, then its first cluster will point to a cluster that has directory entry.
+- If the directory item represents a file, then the first cluster points to the start of the file data. if it's representing a directory, then its first cluster will point to a cluster that has directory block_entry.

 Iterating through directories
 - In the boot sector contains the maximum number of a root directory entries, we should not exceed this